ABOUT US

 Peg & Rick Young Foundation

-Grants are a significant pillar of AIDNW’s funding, greatly helping us to achieve remarkable outcomes and serve immigrants in detention and upon their release.
+Grants, on another note, are a pillar of AIDNW’s funding, greatly helping us to achieve remarkable outcomes and serve immigrants in detention and upon their release.
 With deep gratitude for the support we’ve received, we recognize that each grant represents not just funding, but a vote of confidence in our mission.
 At AIDNW, we honor the impact of past grants by continuing to innovate, advocate, and effect positive change.
 Together, with the generosity of Grantmakers, we forge a brighter future for our communities and beyond.
 We are proud to share the grants AIDNW has been awarded in 2023 and 2024.

 • 2024: Kaplan Fund Grant